 IT ALL STARTED FOR ME AT AGE FOUR:

-I remember Mom trying to figure out church hymns on a small electric organ in my Dad’s church (organists need to synchronize both their two hands and their two feet).
-I vividly recall Mom pounding out her favorite tunes on our family’s old upright piano.
-I also remember pensively studying a piano tuner wrench that 88-key beast back into better tune.
+Even yet today, I still remember Mom trying to figure out church hymns on a small electric organ in my Dad’s church (organists need to synchronize both their two hands and their two feet).
+And I vividly recall Mom pounding out her favorite tunes on our family’s old upright piano.
+I also remember pensively watching a piano tuner wrench that 88-key beast back into better tune.
 Then I turned five, and begged to start piano lessons (before I even knew how to read).
 My preacher-poor Dad and Mom shelled out a hefty buck per lesson in those early days — and their investment in me paid off.
 I continued studying piano for another 16 years, through my third year in college.

 I loved playing music and making music, and readily practiced piano nearly every day.
 I simply loved playing piano!
 (Church pipe organs and other electronic keyboards were soon to follow.)

 I went to a friend’s party one weekend and heard my first live rock band — I was hooked.
 The sound of their music engaged me.
 The flashing lights (all 2 or 3 of them) energized me.
 The entire euphonic experience captured my heart, and I knew beyond a shadow of a doubt that music was a call on my life.

 I love making great music together with other great musicians.
 There’s really nothing quite like it, when we all lock in tightly together, punch the same beats together, and turn the same turns together.
 It’s an indescribable, wonderful joy!
 Currently I play most Sunday mornings in the Cornerstone Family Church worship band.